 Although frequent blood draws can destroy veins, cause pain, and lead to anemia, ICU patients typically have routine daily blood tests to help detect problems early.
-Placement of a central venous catheter (see Vascular Access : Central Venous Catheterization) or arterial catheter (see Vascular Access : Arterial Catheterization) can facilitate easy blood sampling without the need for repeated peripheral needle sticks, but the risk of complications must be considered.
-Generally, patients need a daily set of electrolytes and a CBC.
-Patients with arrhythmias should also have Mg, phosphate, and Ca levels measured.
-Patients receiving TPN need weekly liver enzymes and coagulation profiles.
-Other tests (eg, blood culture for fever, CBC after a bleeding episode) are done as needed.
+Placement of a central venous catheter Central Venous Catheterization A number of procedures are used to gain vascular access.
+Most patients’ needs for IV fluid and drugs can be met with a percutaneous peripheral venous catheter.
+If blind percutaneous placement... read more or arterial catheter Arterial Catheterization A number of procedures are used to gain vascular access.
+Most patients’ needs for IV fluid and drugs can be met with a percutaneous peripheral venous catheter.
+If blind percutaneous placement... read more can facilitate easy blood sampling without the need for repeated peripheral needle sticks, but the risk of complications must be considered.
+Generally, patients need a daily set of electrolytes and a complete blood count (CBC).
+Patients should also have magnesium, phosphate, and ionized calcium levels measured.
+Patients receiving total parenteral nutrition need weekly liver tests and coagulation profiles.
+Other tests (eg, blood culture for fever, serial CBCs for possible active blood loss]) are done as needed.

 Point-of-care testing uses miniaturized, highly automated devices to do certain blood tests at the patient’s bedside or unit (particularly ICU, emergency department, and operating room).
-Commonly available tests include blood chemistries, glucose, ABGs, CBC, cardiac markers, and coagulation tests.
-Many are done in < 2 min and require < 0.5 mL blood.
+Commonly available tests include blood chemistries, glucose, arterial blood gases (ABGs), CBC, cardiac markers, and coagulation tests.
+Many are done in < 2 minutes and require < 0.5 mL blood.

 Most critical care patients have cardiac activity monitored by a 3-lead system; signals are usually sent to a central monitoring station by a small radio transmitter worn by the patient.
 Automated systems generate alarms for abnormal rates and rhythms and store abnormal tracings for subsequent review.